Brian Dumoulin: Pittsburgh Penguins

 During the 2015 offseason, Dumoulin remained in Boston with two of his former Eagles teammates to continue off-ice workouts under strength and conditioning coach Russ DeRosa.
 He also began skating with High End Hockey at the Breakaway Center.
 Once the 2015–16 season began, Dumoulin played alongside Ben Lovejoy and became the teams' most consistent defender.
 As such, the defensive pairing were tasked with the Penguins' top shutdown role.
 Dumoulin was eventually paired with Trevor Daley and continued as one of Pittsburgh's most consistent defensemen with 16 assists and a plus-11 rating by March.
-Once the postseason began, Dumoulin scored his first NHL playoff goal in Game 5 of the Eastern Conference Final against the Tampa Bay Lightning.
+Once the postseason began, Dumoulin scored his first NHL playoff goal in game five of the Eastern Conference Final against the Tampa Bay Lightning.
 His goal, which came with 0.7 seconds left in the first period, helped lead the Penguins to an overtime loss.
-Despite this loss, he helped the Penguins push for Game 7 and played alongside veteran Kris Letang.
-Dumoulin's second post-season goal came during Game 6 of the 2016 Stanley Cup Finals against the San Jose Sharks to help the team win the Stanley Cup.
+Despite this loss, he helped the Penguins push for game seven and played alongside veteran Kris Letang.
+Dumoulin's second post-season goal came during game six of the 2016 Stanley Cup Final against the San Jose Sharks to help the team win the Stanley Cup.
 With a 3–1 win over the San Jose Sharks, Biddeford-born Dumoulin became the first Maine-born NHL player to hoist the Stanley Cup.